carved4/mach-o-crypter/README.md

 Additional security features implemented:
 - Memory locking (mlock) to prevent sensitive data from being swapped to disk
 - Constant-time memory wiping to prevent optimization from removing security operations
+- MADV_FREE to immediately reclaim memory pages after use
-- Anti-forensic file deletion with zero-overwrite and hole punching
+- Anti-forensic file deletion with zero-overwrite and F_PUNCHHOLE before unlink
-- Stealthy logging to avoid system.log entries
+- Stealthy logging with path obfuscation to avoid revealing file locations
 - Architecture detection for universal binary support
-- User cache directory usage to blend with legitimate applications
+- User cache directory usage with randomized bundle IDs to blend with legitimate applications
+- Proper file descriptor management with defer-close to prevent leaks
+- Adaptive compression that only applies when it reduces payload size

 Potential future improvements:
 - Anti-debugging mechanisms